@ibnlanre/portal

 // Logs: "Atomic data changed: { x: 50 }"

-// Note: y property is gone
+// Note: Property 'y' is gone due to complete replacement

 Understanding atomic objects helps you control exactly how your data updates, leading to more predictable state management and fewer bugs related to unexpected partial updates.

-is designed to work with minimal configuration.
+`@ibnlanre/portal` is designed to work with minimal configuration.
 The primary configuration points are:

-, you provide the initial state.
-This is the main configuration for a store’s structure and default values.Refer to the Persist state section for detailed configuration of each adapter.
+1. **Store Initialization**: When you call `createStore()`, you provide the initial state.
+This is the main configuration for a store's structure and default values.

-This section provides a comprehensive reference for the @ibnlanre/portal
+This section provides a comprehensive reference for the `@ibnlanre/portal` API, with detailed explanations and examples.

 **Syntax:**

-: The initial value for the store.
+- **`initialState`**: The initial value for the store.

-is created, allowing for nested properties to be accessed as individual stores.Promise
+- If an object is provided, a `CompositeStore` is created, allowing for nested properties to be accessed as individual stores.

-is provided, the store will be initialized with the resolved value of the promise.
+- If a `Promise` is provided, the store will be initialized with the resolved value of the promise.
 The store will be empty until the promise resolves.
-The resolved value is treated as a single entity; if it’s an object, it becomes the state of a primitive-like store, not a composite store with nested properties.Store
+The resolved value is treated as a single entity; if it's an object, it becomes the state of a primitive-like store, not a composite store with nested properties.

 import { createStore } from "@ibnlanre/portal";